rdoxenham/openshift-virt-labs/docs/workshop/content/storage-setup.md

 importer-rhel8-hostpath   1/1     Running   0          88s
 ~~~

-> **Note**: Didn't see any pods?
+> **NOTE**: You can watch the output of this importer pod with `$ oc logs -fimporter-rhel8-hostpath`.
+Didn't see any pods?
 You likely just missed it.
 To be sure the PV was created continue to the next command.

 Once that pod has finished let's check the status of the PV's: